XxAcielxX/arch-plasma-install/README.md

 # Arch with KDE Plasma Installation Guide (MBR & UEFI)

-We are going to install Arch and KDE Plasma packages required for a minimal system up & running.
+- We are going to install Arch and KDE Plasma packages required for a minimal system up & running.

-Grab the latest Arch Image ISO from https://www.archlinux.org/download/ and write it to an USB Stick.
+- Grab the latest Arch Image ISO from https://www.archlinux.org/download/ and write it to an USB Stick.

-After the image is done writing, it's time to boot the into Arch Live ISO.
+- After the image is done writing, it's time to boot the into Arch Live ISO.
 First thing to do after you land onto Live ISO terminal is to:

+## Getting started

 ### Check for Internet Connectivity
 ```